oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 object properties (name/value pairs) as well as array elements.

 Selective Disclosure:
-:  Process of a Holder disclosing to a Verifier a subset of claims contained in a JWT Claims Set issued by an Issuer.
+:  Process of a Holder disclosing to a Verifier a subset of claims contained in a JWT issued by an Issuer.

 Selectively Disclosable JWT (SD-JWT):
 :  A composite structure, consisting of an Issuer-signed JWT (JWS, [@!RFC7515]) and zero or more Disclosures, which